Aparajita Mohanty

-Aparajita Mohanty, (née Khan; born 31 January 1962) known mononymously as Aparajita, is an Indian actress and politician, who appears in Odia film industry.
+Aparajita Mohanty, (born Aparajita Khan; born 31 January 1962) known mononymously as Aparajita, is an Indian actress and politician, who appears in Odia film industry.
 She started her career with Sita Labakusha in 1980.
 Apart from big screen, she played various roles in some Odia television serials.

 Early life and family

 Mohanty was born at Karanjia, located in Mayurbhanj in Odisha, to Abdul Aziz Khan and Harapriya Ray.
 Her father was the district magistrate of Karanjia at the time, and she grew up in Sambalpur with her two elder sisters.
 Her mother was the Zoology professor at Gangadhar Meher University.
 Her paternal grandfather Maulavi Abdus Sobhan Khan, who originally hailed from Mirzapur, located in Bhadrak, was the Law minister of the Orissa Province from 1941 till 1944 under the premiership of Krushna Chandra Gajapati.
 Her uncle Rajkishore Ray is a popular literary person in Odisha, whose daughter Mahasweta Ray is her cousin.

 She married Odia actor Uttam Mohanty in 1987.
-Her son Babushan Mohanty is also an actor and singer in Odia film Industry.
+Their son Babushan Mohanty is also an actor and singer in the Odia film Industry.